header site background image

 keyboard_arrow_right

-These two buildings hold significant heritage value, as they are the result of high-quality architectural design and execution.
-They have retained their original architectural features, including cut stonework, detailed cornice and stringcourse masonry, sculpted lintels, and more.
+These two buildings have great heritage value as the result of high-quality design and craftsmanship.
+They have retained their original architectural features: dressed stone, the masonry of the cornice and string courses, sculpted lintels, and more.

-The current owner acquired both buildings in 1978.
-In 1996, tenants were required to vacate due to unsanitary conditions.
-In 2002, the buildings were officially recognized as heritage properties, and the City attempted—unsuccessfully—to purchase them for renovation and resale.
+The current owner purchased the two buildings in 1978.
+In 1996, tenants were forced to vacate the buildings due to health and safety concerns.
+In 2002, both buildings were designated heritage properties, and the City unsuccessfully attempted to acquire them for renovation and resale.

 • Municipality or borough